flaturtha/64-testaments/madness-of-krill/madness_v3.md

 I shoved my fallen bike off my leg and tried to stand up, but my pant leg was caught in the oily chain.
 My pants ripped when I tugged.
 That would upset Mother.

-I brushed myself off as best as I could, sighed when I looked at my watch, and leaned the bike against the wall, then took a step towards the man.
+I brushed myself off as best as I could, sighed when I looked at my watch, and leaned the bike against the wall and took a step towards the man.
 Then I took a step back.

 The light was getting better and I could make out his features from where I stood.